Anger builds in Black community over Trump’s claims of voter fraud in big cities

 “This is straight out discriminatory behavior,” said Robert F. Bauer in a conference call with reporters.

-Bauer and other legal experts have repeatedly stressed that Trump’s efforts to block the certification of votes in Wayne County, Michigan, or reverse the outcome of the race in Wisconsin is unlikely to succeed.
+Bauer and other legal experts have repeatedly stressed that Trump’s efforts to block the certification of votes in Michigan’s Wayne County or reverse the outcome of the race in Wisconsin is unlikely to succeed.

 Yet, Trump’s efforts have left community rights leaders and voting rights activists rattled.